Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson4/README.md

 1. Learn what the Pomodoro technique is: [go to video](https://youtu.be/V5l1NPYyH4k)

-2. Then follow the instruction in [this repo](https://github.com/amelinagzz/pom-starter).
+2. Then follow the instructions in [this repo](https://github.com/amelinagzz/pom-starter).

 3. Submit your completed version to Gradescope.